 In such sites, in 80% of cases, no one reads the articles except for search engine bots.
 So, an SEO specialist pays more attention to the volume, the correct structure, and the formatting quality of the content.
 Do you think this is a significant difference?
 It is in fact not significant.
 Why?

 Everything is very simple – with companies engaged in content marketing, as I mentioned earlier, there are simply no specialists who can be called experts in this field of activity.
 Content marketing is expensive, though it is effective in the long run.
-So, where should a poor customer go: to the SEO company, or to the content marketing agency?
+So, where should a poor customer go: to the SEO agency or the content marketing company?

 The answer is simple – there is no difference.
 If the company has professionals, no matter how they describe themselves or what they say, they will be engaged in integrated Internet marketing.
 That is, they will be engaged in analytics, forecasting, lead generation, image foundation, and increasing traffic and effectiveness.